 Description

-A geometrically local qubit, modular-qudit, or Galois-qudit stabilizer code with qudits organized on a lattice modeled by the additive group \(\mathbb{Z}^D\) for spatial dimension \(D\) such that each lattice point, referred to as a site, contains \(m\) qudits of dimension \(q\).
-The stabilizer group of the translationally invariant code is generated by site-local Pauli operators and their translations.
-Boundary conditions have to be imposed on the lattice in order to obtain finite-dimensional codes.
-Infinite dimensional formulations are also possible, with the 1D lattice version reducing to quantum convolutional codes.
+A geometrically local stabilizer code with sites organized on a lattice modeled by the additive group \(\mathbb{Z}^D\) for spatial dimension \(D\).
+On an infinite lattice, its stabilizer group is generated by few-site Pauli-type operators and their translations, in which case the code is called translationally invariant stabilizer code.
+Boundary conditions have to be imposed on the lattice in order to obtain finite-dimensional versions.
+Lattice defects and boundaries between different codes can also be introduced.

-Translationally-invariant prime-qudit (\(q=p\)) stabilizer codes have been classified in dimensions \(D\in\{1,2\}\), up to equivalence under local constant-depth Clifford circuits.
-Any 1D (2D) code can be converted to several copies of the 1D repetition code (prime-qudit 2D surface code) along with some trivial codes [4] ([6]).
-Three-dimensional qubit codes can be characterized by four coarse classes [7]:
+Translationally-invariant prime-qudit (\(q=p\)) stabilizer codes with \(m\) qudits per unit cell have been classified in dimensions \(D\in\{1,2\}\) in the thermodynamic limit, up to equivalence under local constant-depth Clifford circuits.
+Any 1D (2D) code can be converted to several copies of the 1D repetition code (prime-qudit 2D surface code) along with some trivial codes [5] ([6]).
+See 3D lattice stabilizer code entry for the 3D classification.

 Decoding

-- Quasi-cyclic quantum code — Translationally-invariant stabilizer codes are invariant under translations by a unit cell.
+- Quasi-cyclic QLDPC code — Lattice stabilizer codes are QLDPC codes that are invariant under translations by a lattice unit cell.

 Children